renaissance-benchmarks/renaissance/README.md

   --plugin <class-path>!<class-name>
                            Load external plugin.
 Can appear multiple times.
   --with-arg <value>       Adds an argument to the plugin or policy specified last.
 Can appear multiple times.
-  --csv <file-path>        Output results to CSV file.
+  --csv <csv-file>         Output results as CSV to <csv-file>.
-  --json <file-path>       Output results to JSON file.
+  --json <json-file>       Output results as JSON to <json-file>.
-  -c, --configuration <name>
+  -c, --configuration <conf-name>
-                           Run benchmarks with given named configuration.
+                           Use benchmark parameters from configuration <conf-name>.
+  --scratch-base <dir>     Create scratch directories in <dir>.
+Defaults to current directory.
+  --keep-scratch           Keep the scratch directories after VM exit.
+Defaults to deleting scratch directories.
   --no-forced-gc           Do not force garbage collection before each measured operation.
+Defaults to forced GC.
   --list                   Print list of benchmarks with their description.
-  --raw-list               Print list of benchmarks (each benchmark name on separate line).
+  --raw-list               Print list of benchmarks (one benchmark name per line).
-  --group-list             Print list of benchmark groups (each group name on separate line). benchmark-specification  Comma-separated list of benchmarks (or groups) that must be executed (or all).
+  --group-list             Print list of benchmark groups (one group name per line). benchmark-specification  Comma-separated list of benchmarks (or groups) that must be executed (or all).
 ```